uheinema/Building-processing-libs-with-APDE/README.md

 dx --dex --output=library-dex/$1-dex.jar library/$1.jar
 #
 ```
 6. Send this file to Termux, calling it 'redex'.
-Ignore funny message.
-7. Copy it to your Termux home
- `cp downloads/redex .`
+    - Choose `OPEN FOLDER`.
+ A Termux window will open

-8. Make it executable
+7. Make it executable
  `chmod +x redex`
+8. Copy the file to your Termux home
+ `cp redex ..`

  From now on, you can start a Termux session and
  `./redex MyStuff`